 When I first started this blog, there were a handful of movies that seemed natural to discuss.
 Good Will Hunting was my first foray into this group, and was followed by Pi, and later Stand and Deliver.
 While I have discussed other movies in between, these three are in a class of their own due to the fact that they revolve so centrally around mathematics.
 There are a couple of notable exceptions on this list, a regrettable fact which I am in the process of correcting.
 Case in point: today I’d like to take a look at A Beautiful Mind.

 More successful than any of the three previous films I listed (from a box office standpoint, mind you, not necessarily a mathematical one), Ron Howard’s 2001 biopic of mathematician John Nash won four Academy Awards, including the coveted Best Picture and Best Directing trophies.
-I saw the film when it . . . → Read More: A Beautiful Mind
+I saw the film . . . → Read More: A Beautiful Mind

 Late last month, Slate ran an interesting article analyzing the performance of 3D movies over the past six years.
 Titled “Is 3-D Dead in the Water?“, the article investigated the success of a 3D film by looking at several films released in 3D and graphing the ratio of their opening weekend revenue from 3D screenings to their opening weekend revenue from 2D screenings.
 There’s a lot of good stuff in the article leading up to this, but the main point is given by the following graph: